Get instant quote

 What are snap-fit joints (or connectors/clips)?

-A snap-fit joint is a cost-effective and relatively simple method of attaching two 3d-printed plastic components.
-Also known as a connector or clip, a snap-fit generally consists of a small and bendable protrusion, like a bead, stud, or hook, and a mating depression that deflects and catches the protruding feature.
-The two features clicking into place create a robust interlocking connection.
+A snap-fit joint is a cost-effective and simple way to attach two 3D printed plastic components.
+Also called a connector or clip, a snap-fit typically uses a small, flexible protrusion such as a bead, stud or hook, and a matching recess that deflects and captures the protruding feature.
+When the features click into place, they form a robust interlocking connection.

-There are plenty of types of snap-fit types and geometries that follow the basic principles of two interlocking components.
+There are many snap-fit types and geometries that follow the same principle of two interlocking features.

 Common types of snap-fits: cantilever and annular joints

-The two most widely used and commonly effective types of snap-fit connectors are cantilever and annular joints.
-Let’s break these down.
+The two most common and effective snap-fit connectors for 3D printed parts are cantilever and annular joints.
+The sections below explain each type.

 Cantilever snap-fit joints